zWhiteBytes/BTRRBXUi/readme.md

 # BTRRBXHud (probably windows-only)

-this is a pure, simple, python script to replace all of the topbar ui assets with images in the assets/ folder, being the standard option to simply make transparent most of the useful ones.
+this is a pure and simple, python script to replace all of the roblox topbar ui assets with the files in the assets/ folder, being the standard option to make all important ones transparent.

+you can also replace the png files to customize them, and then just run the script!

-# how do i use it?
+# Well, how do I run it?

-download the code, extract it and just run the python script. that should do the trick, also dont get scared if it runs and closes, unless no text pops up or whatever idk man
+have python, download the code, extract the zip and just run the python script. that should do the trick. if it runs and closes, thats how fast it is. unless an error appears...

-# well how do i open the menu now?
+# But how do I open the menu now?

+you have two choices:

-1. click the invisible button
+1. click the now-invisible button
-2. press 'esc'
+2. simply press 'esc'

+those should work